helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 YAML injection can not only break installs, but can also inject extra keys into a Kubernetes manifest.

+### Best practices

-Prefer helpers that encode or structure the data for you:
+To avoid YAML injection when inserting Helm values, prefer helpers that encode or structure the data for you, as shown in the following table:

 | Goal | Prefer | Avoid |
 | ---- | ------ | ----- |